Perceiver-Actor: A Multi-Task Transformer for Robotic Manipulation: Limitations and Risks

 \textbf{Sampling-Based Motion Planner.} \model~relies on a sampling-based motion planner to execute discretized actions.
 This puts \model~at the mercy of randomized planner to reach poses.
 While this issue did not cause any major problems with the tasks in our experiments, a lot of other tasks are sensitive to the paths taken to reach poses.
 For instance, pouring water into a cup would require a smooth path for tilting the water container appropriately.
 This could be addressed in future works by using a combination of learned and sampled motion paths~\citep{james2022coarse}.

 \textbf{Dynamic Manipulation.} Another issue with discrete-time discretized actions is that they are not easily applicable to dynamic tasks that require real-time closed-loop maneuvering.
 This could be addressed with a separate visuo-servoing mechanism that can reach target poses with closed-loop control.
 Alternatively, instead of predicting just one action, \model~could be extended to predict a sequence of discretized actions.
 Here, the Transformer-based architecture could be particularly advantageous.
+Also, instead of just predicting poses, the agent could also be trained to predict other physical parameters like target velocities~\citep{zeng2020tossingbot}.

 \textbf{Dexterous Manipulation.} Using discretized actions with N-DoF robots like multi-fingered hands is also non-trivial.
 Specifically for multi-fingered hands, \model~could be modified to predict finger-tip poses that can be reached with an IK (Inverse Kinematics) solver.
 But it is unclear how feasible or robust such an approach would be with under-actuated systems like multi-fingered hands.